Dodiou/twitch-sub-number/README.md

 Once installed, open up a terminal (open the folder in windows explorer, and just type "cmd" in the file path bar and hit enter).

+Use `npm install` to install project dependencies (only needs to be run once).

 Use `"node .\main.js -s <starting-number>"` to run the program.
 By default, the program will connect to the channel `"DumbDog"` and will write the sub number to `"./sub-number.txt"`.